ofek/privy/README.rst

 -----

-Privy is a small and fast utility for password-protecting secrets such as API keys, cryptocurrency wallets, or seeds for digital signatures.
+Privy is a small and fast utility for password-protecting secret data such as API keys, cryptocurrency wallets, or seeds for digital signatures.

 Table of Contents